 Maturities: Any maturity shall be subject, in relation to specific currencies, to compliance with all applicable legal and/or regulatory and/or central bank requirements.
-No Bonds may be issued under the Programme which (a) have a maturity of less than one year or (b) are perpetual or have a maturity of more than 50 years with a contingent interest that relates to the profitability of the Group or distributions of profits by the Group.

 Redemption: The Conditions in conjunction with the applicable Final Terms will specify the redemption amounts payable.